Amazon expands on Bezos’ summer camp with new AI, robotics conference

 The last part of the MARS acronym, space, is one area where Amazon itself has not made much of a splash.
 Space exploration is the purview of Bezos’ Blue Origin.
 Amazon is not without examples of space-related businesses, however.

-At re:Invent in November it announced AWS Ground Station – a global network of a dozen antennas available to rent, allowing customers to receive satellite data that can be efficiently fed into AWS cloud computing services.
+At re:Invent in November it announced AWS Ground Station — a global network of a dozen antennas available to rent, allowing customers to receive satellite data that can be efficiently fed into AWS cloud-computing services.
 The move is a reflection of the growing fleet of commercial satellites providing observations and data to a wide range of industries and customers.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.